Activities and Clubs

 National English Honor Society

 11th – 12th grade.
 Club will serve to challenge and reward high-achieving students.
+Must have a B average.
+One-time $20 fee that covers membership.

 National Honor Society